postsharp/Metalama.Samples/examples/memento/README.md

 modified-date: 2024-09-09
 ---

-# Implementing the Memento pattern without boilerplate
+# Implementing the Memento pattern with Metalama

 The Memento pattern is a classic behavioral design pattern that allows you to capture the internal state of an object as a _memento_ object without violating encapsulation.
 You can then restore this memento state later.